bloominstituteoftechnology/reducer-todo/README.old.md

 - Build a function that will dispatch an action to toggle a todo's completed field
 - Invoke this new function when you click on a todo
 - Style your todo to somehow show that it is completed (be creative here!)
-- Write the `case` in your reducer for toggling the completed property
+- Write the `case` in your reducer for toggling the completed property - NEED TO CORRECT THIS!!

 ### STEP 5 - Clearing completed todos